crunchysteve/SoleBot/PARTSLIST.md

   - circuitboard design software (such as Fritzing),
   - multimeter to measure voltages at MOSFET outputs,
   - some sort of oscilliscope to check micro output waveforms.

+As always, this is an open project.
+If you can see a better way to do any part of this, post a feature request in the discussions, raise an issue, or offer your code with a pull request.